- What is it?

 Another benefit from HIV treatment is its potential to prevent the serious opportunistic infections that make AIDS a debilitating condition.

 With the advent of a class of drugs called protease inhibitors in the mid 1990s, a new model was introduced for treating HIV infection.
-These potent drugs used in different combinations have allowed patients once disabled by AIDS to return to work and remain free from serious symptoms.
-This model uses a powerful combination of at least three drugs from two or more classes, called combination therapy, or a "drug cocktail."
+These powerful drugs used in different combinations have allowed patients once disabled by AIDS to return to work and remain free from serious symptoms.
+This model uses a combination of at least three drugs from two or more classes, called combination therapy, or a "drug cocktail."

 Drug therapy with protease inhibitors works to interrupt HIV replication by interfering with an enzyme known as HIV protease.
 By keeping the virus in check, the drugs can delay the gradual weakening of the immune system.

 Additionally, treatment may reduce the chance that an infected person will transmit the virus; if they're effective, the drugs not only reduce the amount of virus in the blood but in bodily fluids, as well.

 Finally, people who start early treatment with powerful drug combinations can delay symptoms of infection longer than those not receiving treatment.

 So, when should antiretroviral treatment be initiated for an HIV-infected patient?
 The latest thinking in the medical community is that, in most cases, treatment should be started as soon as possible following HIV diagnosis.
 However, each case is different, so you should discuss the best time to start treatment with your health care professional.
 Together, you and your health care professional should consider factors such as how well your immune system is functioning, whether you are pregnant, whether you have AIDS, the amount of HIV in your blood and your ability and willingness to commit to lifelong treatment.

 If you have HIV/AIDS, you should be active in your treatment—discuss the risks and benefits of all therapy options with your health care professional so you can make the most informed decision.